514: No Such Thing As A Computer Tower

 I think even perverts would probably think that was a bit much.

-I mean, he got the credit in fairness, but there will have been other people who did a lot of the hard yards.
-But
+Did he think of it or did someone help him?
+His tailor invented his name.
+You know what?
+I mean he got the credit in fairness, but there will have been other people who did a lot of the hard yards.

 there were accusations that England was being dictated to by France in lots of different ways.
 And they were saying that basically, not only that, everyone in court is just copying French clothes.